 Historic properties reviewed from the IBS Portal included buildings, structures, and districts (Figure 1).
 It should be noted trails, roads, objects (i.e. boats), and archaeological sites were not reviewed and are excluded from the survey plan.
-The Copper River and Northwestern Railroad (CR&NWRR) and the Copper River Highway are two examples of significant historic resources that should be inventoried under a separate survey plan.
+The Copper River and Northwestern (CR&NW) Railway and the Copper River Highway are two examples of significant historic resources that should be inventoried under a separate survey plan.
 Archaeological resources should also be considered under a separate plan.
-There were up to 12 archaeological sites on the AHRS database identified as mostly historic in age.
+There were 12 archaeological sites on the AHRS database identified as mostly historic in age.